Best movies on Amazon Prime Video (January 2021)

 Jennifer Lopez should have been up for an Oscar for her role in Hustlers.
 She is fantastic as the leader of a group of strip club employees who turn the tables on Wall Street execs who frequent their club.
 It's based on a true story and is a fascinating insight into those who hustle, why they hustle and where that eventually leads them.

-23. How To Build A GirlWatch on Amazon Prime Video now
+29. How To Build A GirlStream now (Prime Video)

 We suspect that How To Build A Girl was destined for the big screen but because of the recent Covid-19 situation it’s come straight to Amazon Prime.
 Whatever the case, we're glad it's here as it’s a great adaptation of Caitlin Moran’s fantastic novel.
 It’s set around the 90s music scene, a great backdrop for a story about a girl trying to make it as a teenage rock critic.
 Beanie Feldstein is superb as Johanna Morrigan, the main protagonist based loosely on Moran’s own life.

-25. If Beale Street Could TalkStream now on Prime Video
+30. If Beale Street Could TalkStream now (Prime Video)

 This film has heavyweight pedigree.
 It is Barry Jenkins’ follow-up to Oscar Best Picture winner Moonlight, and was adapted from a novel by James Baldwin.